Qengineering/RTSP-with-OpenCV/README.md

 You could continuously grabbing images in a [seperated thread](https://github.com/Qengineering/Multi-Thread-Camera-OpenCV).<br>
 Or determine the missed images and skip them before grabbing a new frame.
 The latter solution is implemented here.<br><br>
 The code speaks for itself.<br>
-You can either use GStreamer of FFmpeg to open the stream.<br>
+You can either use GStreamer or FFmpeg to open the stream.<br>
 RTSP streams usually are compressed with H264.
 Therefore your decompression is sensitive for timing issues, like threads halted for some time.

 ------------